Tintef/react-google-places-autocomplete/docs/docs/props.md

 ## `apiOptions`

-Autocompletion request object to add restrictions to the search.
+Object to configure the google script to inject.
 Let's see the shape this prop can take:

 ```tsx
 export interface ApiOptions {